r00k/handbook/benefits/paid-time-off-se.md

 calculations.

 The number of days of annual leave with pay is to be calculated in the following way.
-There number of days when the employee has been completely absent from work without pay is subtracted from the days that the employee has been in the employer's service during the year (period of employment).
+The number of days when the employee has been completely absent from work without pay is subtracted from the days that the employee has been in the employer's service during the year (period of employment).
 The period of employment includes absence due to annual leave, lay-offs or absence that